Frequently asked questions

 While we encourage a donation to help keep the festival free, there is no entry fee required either day of the festival!
 Donations can be made at the gates or online.

 So glad you asked!!
 VolunQueering is a great way to meet cool new people!
-Please go to this sign-up sheet to volunteer for set up and/or take down (June 27th & June 30th).
-And go this sign-up sheet to volunteer for festival days (June 28th & 29th).
+Please sign up on the VolunQueer tab of our website!
+Or just show up and we'll put you to work!
 We have volunqueer work at the festival for people of all abilities.
 If you have any questions, please reach out to volunqueers@slc-pride.org.

-We have partnered with several of the business at the Gateway to provide air conditioned space to get out of the heat!
+We have partnered with several of the business along 400 W who have air conditioned space to get out of the heat!
 We will provide water at several different stations and misters to encourage the body’s own cooling mechanisms.
 However, we know this won’t always be enough.
 If your body can’t take the heat, please find your way inside and allow yourself a little recovery time.

 2) There will be bag checks at the gates, no weapons of any kind will be allowed at the festival 3) The VolunQueer staff have received training and have a clear understanding of security and emergency protocols 4) Vigilant VolunQueers throughout the festival